txbm/blog-posts/rust-patterns-for-lifetime-management/rust-patterns-for-lifetime-management.md

         .unwrap();

     // `client` is no longer a valid reference at this point
-    // it was permanently moved into the `spawn`'d closure }
+    // It was permanently moved into the `spawn`'d closure }
 ```